 In between the two, there is an old dam, so we headed there first.

 The dam was pretty cool to see, but there wasn’t any information about it.
 There are pieces of wood from the old dam right on the side of the hill here, which makes for a unique photo.

 We walked all around it and got a good view of First Lake and a waterfall from the top.

 Also, if you hike to the top of the small rock near the dam, you can even see an old gear and shaft used by the dam.
 It is strange to see these human touches in such a remote location.

 After exploring, we headed back to camp, made dinner, watched the sun go down, took some star pictures then just went to bed.
-For day two we were headed to the Palisades Glacier.
+For day two, we were headed to the Palisades Glacier.

-After finishing our hike to the glacier, we made it back down to camp, packed up our stuff and headed out.
+After finishing our hike to the glacier, we made it back down to camp, packed up our stuff, and headed out.

-More good articles about the area:
+More useful articles about the area: